 The patron program allows you to offer things beyond just your podcast episode.
 Through your patron page, you can give anything from behind-the-scenes content and early looks at new episodes to physical merchandise and one-on-one time with your most devoted listeners, all in exchange for a monthly donation.

 The main draw from a patron program is the ability to give your listeners more content and more chances to engage with you.
 The listeners who donate to your patron program are looking for more content and more attention from you as a content creator, and are driven by the exclusivity of your patron program as well as a desire to support work they appreciate.

 When it comes to rewards and gifts for your patrons to pledge for, this is another chance to explore your creativity.
 Your patron program is a way to monetize your podcast while also giving your audience a chance to foster more of a relationship with you.
 We recount some great patron gifts here, but your patron page is also a great place to:

-Similarly to your premium content, if your listeners don’t know about your patron program, they will not be able to pledge to your patron program.
 The best way to bring it to their attention is to promote it on your social media and within your podcast.
 Mention what sort of gifts they can expect to receive that month, or when you’re sending anything (from physical merch to exclusive livestream links) out to your patrons.